 The next morning, I stood in court and the judge granted my now ex-wife and I our divorce.
 I had taken the day off from work for the occasion, so with nowhere else to go afterward, I went over to the address where my scammer’s girlfriend supposedly worked on E. 40th Street, off of St. Clair Avenue and I parked the car.
 Three hours later, at 3:05pm, I recognized my scammer pulling up in front of the business, driving his girlfriend’s white Chevy Malibu.
 A moment later, his girlfriend came out of the building and jumped in the passenger seat and they pulled away (with me not too far behind, of course).

 I followed them all around town as they went to pick up two kids at a daycare center and they went grocery shopping.
 They finally went to a house on a street called Ferriss Avenue that I had actually staked out a few days earlier with no success.
-Parked a few houses down the street, I didn’t want to leave the house in case he left to go somewhere else to lay his head that night, since I still didn’t know if he actually lived there.
-I stayed all the way through the night.
+Parked a few houses down the street, I didn’t want to leave the house in case he left to go somewhere else to lay his head that night (since I still didn’t know if he actually lived there).
+I sat on the house through the night.
 At 5:15am, the same vehicle backed out of the driveway and I followed it.
 Most folks don’t understand how difficult it can be to follow a vehicle when there is no other traffic on the road without raising suspicions, especially by yourself.
+When police officers are conducting mobile surveillance, we usually have at least three or four vehicles involved to trade off with.
+This way, no single surveillance vehicle has to be too close for too long and risk getting burned by the target.
+P.I.’s don’t have that luxury.
+They’re usually on their own.
 With some luck, I was able to follow the vehicle to a wood pallet refurbishing factory on the northeast side of town.
 I built the case out from there.

-I was was able to discern that he was working “under the table” (for cash) and I was video recording the “injured” scammer tossing 40 pound wooden pallets onto a flatbed truck for 12 hours a day.
-I followed him to this jobsite for three days.
+I was eventually able to discern that the subject was working “under the table” (for cash) and I was video recording the “injured” scammer tossing 40 pound wooden pallets onto a flatbed truck for 12 hours a day.
+I followed him to this job-site for three consecutive days.

-Now, I can tell you, even though this guy wasn’t a real “bad guy,” like I was used to going after, that bust was exhilarating.
-At that point, I’d already been a policeman for over ten years.
-I’d been shot at, stabbed and hit by a car working while working as a street cop.
+Now, I can tell you, even though this guy wasn’t a real “bad guy,” like I was used to going after, this bust was exhilarating.
+At that point in time, I’d already been a policeman for over ten years.
+I’d been shot at, stabbed and hit by a car while working as a street cop.
 I’d hunted down and arrested murderers, rapists, burglars and drug dealers as a policeman.
-Who would think this kind of work would be so much fun?
+Who would think this kind of work could be so gratifying?

 I’d like to say that it has been a smooth ride to where we are now, but I’ve made plenty of mistakes along the way.
 Somehow, we’ve survived, though.
-Growing out of my efficiency apartment of those days and into several offices in multiple cities and multiple states.
+Growing out of my efficiency apartment of those days and into several offices in multiple cities.